Advantage gambling: Casino countermeasures

 Casinos sometimes take measures to thwart players who they believe could potentially pose a threat to their profits, especially card-counters or hole-card players.
 However, some casinos tolerate card-counters who do not bet large amounts, who are not good at counting, or who do not use a large betting spread.

-A countermeasure practice used by some casinos, which has long been considered controversial, involves shuffling the deck or decks earlier than would typically be done when the remaining cards are more likely to be favorable to the player than to the casino–a practice known as "preferential shuffling".
+A countermeasure practice used by some casinos, which has long been considered controversial, involves shuffling the deck or decks earlier than would typically be done when the remaining cards are more likely to be favorable to the player than to the casino—a practice known as "preferential shuffling".
 The practice has become even more controversial as casinos introduce new technology to aid them in preventing skilled players, and sometimes even unskilled players, from winning at blackjack or other card games involving skill in addition to pure luck.
 Other examples of common countermeasures (roughly in order from least to most restrictive to the player) include imposing betting limits, asking players not to play blackjack anymore while still welcoming them to stay and play other gambling games (a practice known as "backing off" or "being backed off"), asking a player to leave the casino (with varying degrees of either professionalism or intimidation), or issuing a formal trespass order against the player.
 On rare occasions, advantage players have been severely physically assaulted by casino personnel.
 In New Jersey and Missouri, a player may not be legally asked to leave a blackjack table or casino for counting cards, although the casino may still impose betting limits or shuffle sooner.

-Players suspected of counting cards, hole-carding, or other advantage play by a casino may find themselves listed in the Griffin Book (or a similar agency's database) and become unwelcome in most casinos.
+Players suspected by a casino of counting cards, hole-carding, or other advantage play may find themselves listed in the Griffin Book (or a similar agency's database) and become unwelcome in most casinos.
 The Griffin Book was sued, but there are other substitutes today.

 In the past, video poker and skillful progressive slot machine players were rarely ejected for winning, but the practice is common today.
 They may have their comps reduced or eliminated.

 Skillful sports bettors, known as "sharps", may have their betting limits reduced and may not be allowed to take advantage of bonuses at online sports books.
 Instead, skillful sports bettors may rely on "runners" to place and collect their bets.

 Craps players are required to bounce their throws off the back wall of the table, to prevent a skilled thrower from affecting the outcome.

 Advantage players abide by the established rules of the game and thus, in most jurisdictions, are not regarded as committing fraud against the casino.
 So, while they may face the above casino-imposed sanctions, they are able to operate without the threat of criminal prosecution for their behavior.
 This is not the case in all jurisdictions, however, and some advantage players have reported more aggressive countermeasures being taken even in well known gambling locations such as Monte Carlo in Monaco.